premek/pink/README.md

 - Diverts
 - Glue

 See https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md for the description of the reference ink implementation.

+## Used by
+pink is used by my small game https://github.com/premek/enjoy

+Let me know if you want to use it too.

 ## How to use this to run a game
 To use it in your project download the latest source or the latest [release](../../releases).
 You need just the [pink](../../tree/master/pink) directory.